 If you ask your past hiring manager to act as a reference for you, it’s good form to let them know where you are applying so that they can be prepared when they receive a call from your interviewer.
 You should also tell them the name and phone number of the person who may contact your references if you have this information.

-Remember to send your resume and cover letter to your current reference list so that they can speak about your skills and abilities.
+Remember to send your resume and cover letter to your current references so they can speak to your skills and abilities.
 They may be able to do this without your resume, but having it on hand will refresh their memories of you and your experience.

 Ensure you have your references’ correct contact information